Flowing Rivers

-Flowing Rivers is the debut studio album by the English singer-songwriter Andy Gibb, released on September 1977, by RSO Records.
+Flowing Rivers is the debut studio album by the English singer-songwriter Andy Gibb, released in September 1977, by RSO Records.
 It was produced by Albhy Galuten and Karl Richardson, with Barry Gibb as executive producer.
 The album was re-released on CD by Polydor Records in 1998.
-Although it is not currently in print, it was released to iTunes along with the other two Andy Gibb albums in 2011.

 Two singles were released from the album, both of which peaked at number 1 on the Billboard Hot 100 chart: "I Just Want to Be Your Everything" and "(Love Is) Thicker Than Water".

 Background

 In August 1973, at the age of 15, Gibb made his first recordings at the Nova Sound Studios in London.
 The songs are "Windows of My World" and the country number "My Father's a Rebel".
 The second song was written by Maurice Gibb (according to a November 1973 fans club newsletter) who also produced the session.
 At the urging of his brother, Barry, Gibb returned to Australia in 1974.
 Barry believed that since Australia had been a good training ground for the Bee Gees, it would also help Andy's career.

 While in Australia, Gibb recorded demos of his compositions as well as his own renditions of old numbers.
 After the release of his first single, "Words and Music" he performed it on the Australian TV called The Ernie Sigley Show.

 When Gibb had got the call from his brother Barry in June 1976 as he and Col Joye's company ATA had proceeded with the new single ("Words and Music") knowing that Gibb would go to Florida later that year, while his last recording session before moving to the US, including "In the End", "Flowing Rivers", "Come Home for the Winter" and "Let It Be Me" were re-recorded in Criteria.